open-telemetry/opentelemetry-cpp/docs/abi-policy.md

 ## Definitions in API headers

-Entities defined in API headers (inline functions, templates, and `inline`/`constexpr` variables) must not change their definition or observable behavior within a stable ABI version.
+Entities defined in ABI-stable API headers (inline functions, templates, and `inline`/`constexpr` variables) must not change their definition or observable behavior within a stable ABI version.